Should You Rollover Certificate of Deposit (CD) After it Matures

 9. Invest in the stocks of high-dividend paying blue chip companies

-If you’re chasing yields, stay conservative by investing in the stocks of
+If you’re chasing yields, stay conservative by investing in the stocks of high-dividend paying companies with solid fundamentals.

 Be warned, however, that even the mightiest companies can fall.
 Of the original 12 members of the Dow Jones Industrial Average index, which launched in 1896, only GE, founded in 1892, remains.